aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 npm install -S maplibre-gl maplibre-gl-js-amplify
 ```

 Create a map onto which you can add the maplibre-gl-geocoder as a [control](https://maplibre.org/maplibre-gl-js-docs/api/markers/#icontrol).
-Documentation on creating and displaying [maps](~/lib/geo/maps.md). maplibre-gl-geocoder requires a geocoding API for exexuting the search requests.
+Documentation on creating and displaying [maps](~/lib/geo/maps.md). maplibre-gl-geocoder requires a geocoding API for executing the search requests.
 You can easily define a geocoding API that wraps the Amplify Geo APIs.
 Finally we add the geocoder control to the map.

 ```javascript
 import Amplify, { Geo } from "aws-amplify";